 Although nitrogen fertilization assists turfgrass in maintaining dominance over broadleaf weeds, it has been shown to increase production of annual bluegrass, which outcompetes desirable turfgrass species (5).
 Strategies to outcompete annual bluegrass include reducing nitrogen applications and acidifying the soil by applying sulfur.
 Long-term applications of ammonium sulfate to lower soil pH have also been shown to reduce broadleaf weed populations.

 With the growing demand for alternatives to synthetic herbicides for weed control, bioherbicides have gained significant attention in recent years.
 Bioherbicides consist of living microorganisms or products derived from microorganisms that can be used for biological control of weeds.
 These include compounds and metabolites derived from fungi, bacteria or protozoa, or compounds derived from plants that have phytotoxic properties.
-Several are being studied for efficacy; however, a few are currently registered and available in commercial forms for selective weed control in turfgrasses.
+Several bioherbicides are being studied for efficacy; a few are currently registered and available in commercial forms for selective weed control in turfgrasses.

 Toxic metabolites produced by fungi belonging to the genus Phoma have been extensively studied for their herbicidal properties.
 The fungus Phoma macrostoma was registered for broadleaf weed control in turfgrass in Canada in 2011 and in the United States in 2012 (12).
 It was granted full registration for sale and use in Canada and may be used to control various weeds such as common dandelion, white clover, Canada thistle, common chickweed, common plantain and common ragweed.
-The fungus Sclerotinia minor has also shown promise at controlling broadleaved weeds such as dandelion, white clover and broadleaved plantain, and the isolate IMI344141 was identified as a suitable candidate for the production of bioherbicides (1).
+The fungus Sclerotinia minor has also shown promise in controlling broadleaved weeds such as dandelion, white clover and broadleaved plantain, and the isolate IMI 344141 was identified as a suitable candidate for the production of bioherbicides (1).

 Clover is one of the most troublesome weeds on golf courses in Central and Northern Europe.
 Photo by Bernd Leinauer

 Several strains of Pseudomonas fluorescens have been shown to control annual bluegrass and certain graminaceous plants.
 Currently, P. fluorescens strain D7 is registered for the control of agricultural weeds but not annual bluegrass.
 The bacterium Xanthomonas campestris has been found to be pathogenic to annual bluegrass while not affecting other turfgrasses.
 In Japan, X. campestris pathovar Poa annua was formulated into a commercially available product (11).
-Even though some of these products are on the market, research that compares their efficacy to that of synthetic herbicides is limited.
+Even though some of these products are on the market, research that compares their efficacy with that of synthetic herbicides is limited.

 Organic herbicidal products

 Corn gluten meal has been extensively studied for its purported herbicidal properties on annual grassy weeds and agricultural plant weed species.
 However, other studies question the claims of herbicidal activity of corn gluten meal and suggest that its high nitrogen levels simply provide turfgrasses with a competitive advantage, allowing them to outcompete weeds.
-The conclusion drawn from all these studies is that corn gluten meal is a good source of organic nitrogen but should not be considered an organic alternative to synthetic herbicides used to control weeds in turfgrasses.
+The conclusion drawn from all of these studies is that corn gluten meal is a good source of organic nitrogen but should not be considered an organic alternative to synthetic herbicides used to control weeds in turfgrasses.

 Acetic acid can be used to control turfgrass weeds.
 In the U.S., acetic acid products containing less than 8% active ingredient do not need registration and can effectively control young weeds with one to two leaves.
 Improved control is achieved using higher concentrations of acetic acid and greater application volumes.
-Effectiveness is dependent on maximizing the area of contact with the foliage.
+Effectiveness is dependent upon maximizing the area of contact with the foliage.